EUs Largest Far-right Bloc Makes Show Of Force In Madrid - UrduPoint

 EU's Largest Far-right Bloc Makes Show Of Force In Madrid

-Patriots for Europe has realigned the EU far right and became the European Parliament's third-largest force after Orban helped launch it last year to shift Brussels rightwards.
+Patriots for Europe has realigned extreme-right forces in the European Union.
+It became the European Parliament's third-largest force after Orban helped launch it last year to pull the bloc towards the far right.

-Among the leading nationalist figures taking to the stage are Orban, Le Pen, Dutch anti-Islam firebrand Geert Wilders, Italian Deputy Prime Minister Matteo Salvini and former Czech premier Andrej Babis.
+Among the leading extreme-right nationalists taking to the stage are Orban, Le Pen, Dutch anti-Islam firebrand Geert Wilders, Italian Deputy Prime Minister Matteo Salvini and former Czech premier Andrej Babis.

+In a joint statement, the parties condemned what they called "climate fanaticism", "illegal immigration" and "excessive regulation" in the EU.

-They will outline their strategy to defend "national sovereignty, the defence of liberty and European identity" and reject "mass immigration that destabilises nations", said Spanish party Vox, which is hosting the rally.
+The 27-nation bloc needed to make a "180-degree turn", said Spanish party Vox, which is hosting the rally.

-Their vision is a "real alternative" to the coalition in Brussels between the European People's Party of European Commission chief Ursula von der Leyen and the Socialists and Democrats, Vox added.

-Around 2,000 people are due to attend the event after a dinner on Friday for the participants and Kevin Roberts, head of influential conservative US think tank The Heritage Foundation.
+Vox said around 2,000 people were attending the event, following a dinner on Friday for Patriots leaders and Kevin Roberts, head of ultra-conservative US think tank The Heritage Foundation.

-After last year's EU elections in which far-right parties performed strongly in several countries, Saturday's gathering "is a show of force", said Steven Forti, a researcher at the Autonomous University of Barcelona.
+After last year's European Parliament elections in which far-right parties performed strongly in several countries, Saturday's gathering was designed to be "a show of force", said Steven Forti, a researcher at the Autonomous University of Barcelona.

+It would also serve to promote the Patriots turf war with other far-right groups in the EU assembly, he said.

+The European elections saw the Patriots win 86 of the parliament's 720 seats.

-Those elections saw the group overtake the European Conservatives and Reformists, associated with Italian Prime Minister Giorgia Meloni's Brothers of Italy party, while it also overshadows a smaller far-right bloc that includes Germany's ascendant AfD.
+It overtook the European Conservatives and Reformists group, led by Italian Prime Minister Giorgia Meloni's neo-Fascist Brothers of Italy party, which won 80 seats.

-Patriots for Europe is therefore seeking to "show its central place in the competition" with rival far-right groups, Forti told AFP.
+It also overshadowed the smaller far-right Europe of Sovereign Nations group, which includes Germany's ascendant AfD and which won 26 seats.

 - 'Make Europe Great Again' -

-"They want to take advantage of the wave from Trump's victory and the shock in the European Union" as the US president roils allies with his measures, Forti added.
+Forti said the Patriots wanted "to take advantage of the wave triggered by Trump's victory and the shock in the European Union" his measures have caused in order to reshape the balance in Europe.

+They shared with Trump a wish to weaken the EU, Forti said.

 The summit in the Spanish capital has adopted the slogan "Make Europe Great Again", a nod to Trump's rallying cry "Make America Great Again".